Layaway: History

 Layaway became common during the Great Depression of the 1930s.
 It was widely withdrawn during the 1980s, as the ubiquity of credit cards decreased its utility.
 Wal-Mart announced in September 2006 that it would discontinue layaway service in all its stores, citing the decrease in demand and a rise in cost of implementation.

-However, in September 2011, Wal-Mart resumed the service in the United States due to the new financial difficulties imposed by the economy and the increased constraints on consumer credit.
+In September 2011, Wal-Mart resumed the service in the United States due to the new financial difficulties imposed by the economy and the increased constraints on consumer credit.
 During the 2012 season, many retailers were heavily advertising their layaway service and offering it for free (or effectively free) if all conditions were met.
 In contrast, Kmart has been providing layaway in the United States for over forty years, and was at one time the only major national discount retailer offering the service.
 Other large retailers offering layaway programs include Burlington Coat Factory, Marshalls, Sears, and T.J.
 Maxx.
 In Canada, it is available from many businesses including local bike shops, jewellers, and adventure holidays.

 Variations

 Online layaway allows consumers to purchase items through scheduled deductions from a checking account.
 Online layaway simplifies layaway for both merchant and consumer by removing the costly, time-consuming storage and bookkeeping processes.
 Layaways remain at the distribution center during the layaway period instead of taking up valuable retail warehouse space.
 Just as consumers used layaway payment plans to purchase products at brick and mortar stores in the past, they can also use layaway to pay for online products and services which serves as an alternative budgeting tool and a means to avoid debt and it can help consumers reserve a product that is hard to get or not always available due its high demand and popularity.
-Products and services that have layaway offerings online vary from netbooks to home gyms and from concert tickets to layaway vacations.

 Many stores offer layaway during the Christmas season, and it has been a tradition for some individuals to make holiday layaway donations, thus releasing the purchased items to the layaway participant.

 Guaranteed consumer funding is a type of credit similar to layaway, which allows consumers to purchase items on a payment plan regardless of their credit history.